Ontario School Zone Signs and Speed Limits

 How Do School Zone Tickets Affect My Car Insurance?

-• If you just moved into a new house or you’re a young driver, start getting better acquainted with the school zones in your neighbourhood.
-Check nearby intersections and where the school playground and parking lot are.
+• If you just moved into a new house or you’re a young driver, start getting to know the school zones in your neighbourhood.
+Check nearby intersections and the locations of the school playground and parking lot.
 Getting to know your neighbourhood better can help you prevent collisions.

 Congratulations!
 You made it to the end!